rwxrob/cmdtab/README.md

-Unless specifically disabled with `OmitBuiltins` (although the size to add these builtins is trivial), the following internal subcommands are added to any executable that is created using the `cmd` package:
+Unless specifically disabled with `OmitBuiltins` (although the size to add these builtins is trivial), the following internal subcommands are added to any executable that is created using the `cmdtab` package:

 * `help [<subcmd>]`
 * `usage`